 For the Icing

-- In a large bowl or in a stand mixer, whisk together the powdered sugar, egg white, and 3 Tbsp cold water.
+- In a large bowl or in a stand mixer, whisk together the powdered sugar, egg white, and 3 tablespoon cold water.
 You want a semi-thick consistency for these crackers.
-If the icing it too thick, thin it out with another Tbsp of cold water.
+If the icing it too thick, thin it out with another tablespoon of cold water.
 If it's too thin, add another ¼ cup powdered sugar.

 - Divide the icing into two bowls.
 Dye one bowl pink and leave the other one white.
 Dip the top half of each cracker into the food coloring, let the excess icing run off, and flip over on a wire rack to dry.
 Dust with sprinkles while the crackers are still wet.
 Repeat with remaining crackers, alternating icing colors.